Yulia Skripal's health improves after nerve agent attack

 "Traces of the nerve agent have been found at some of the other scenes detectives have been working at over the past few weeks, but at lower concentrations to that found at the home address," the police statement said.

 Detectives plan to focus their investigation around Sergei Skripal's Salisbury home for the coming weeks and possibly months, the statement said.
-Yulia Skripal was visiting her father.
+Yulia was visiting her father at the time they were poisoned.

 The UK has expelled 23 Russian diplomats over the nerve agent attack, which it blames on Moscow.
 Russia denies it was involved and has suggested the UK could be behind it.